chromaui/chromatic-docs/animations.md

 If you cannot disable animations (for example if disabling JS animations is difficult), you can use a [delay](/delay) to allow the animation to complete before taking the snapshot.

-Alternatively, use an [ignore region](/ignoring-elements) to stop Chromatic from considering such parts of your component.
+Alternatively, [ignore an element](/ignoring-elements) to omit a visible area of your component when comparing snapshots.